elabftw/elabftw/doc/manual.rst

 Lock
 ````
 Once locked, an experiment cannot be modified anymore.
 Unless you unlock it.
 If it is locked by someone with locking powers (the PI), you will not be able to unlock it.
-Once locked, a new action appears :

 Timestamp
 `````````
-A locked experiment can be timestamped.
+An experiment can be timestamped.
 Once timestamped it cannot be edited anymore.

 What happens when you timestamp an experiment :